CrystleSequeira/BrainStation-Capstone/README.md

-# Use of NLP and supervised learning to predict wine scores from wine descriptions
+## Use of NLP and supervised learning to predict wine scores from wine descriptions

 Original dataset is taken from [Kaggle](https://www.kaggle.com/zynicide/wine-reviews)

+#### Problem Statement:
+Predicting how a wine will perform and understanding why that wine performs can be beneficial for consumers and sellers of wine.
+For example, a winemaker might want to gain insights into why their pinot noir is rated higher ¬than their chardonnay.
+As well, wine distributers might want to make profitable decisions like is it worth it to invest in an expensive wine and will this wine sell.
+To delve into these questions, I created a predictive model to target wine scores and analyzed a dataset that includes the geography of the wine, price, description, variety, and vintage.

+#### Description of the dataset:
+- Datatframe exported as a csv with information about wine
+- Data was originally scraped from the kaggle user on www.winemag.com
+- 130k rows and 12 columns

+#### Methods:
+1. Clean data
+2. Feature Engineering
+3.
 ---------------------------------------------------------

 #### Python Packages needed to install: